Binary Tree in Action (Construction)

 }

-The difference in traversal order results in the following characteristics in the distribution of elements in the postorder
+Because of the difference in traversal orders, the elements in the postorder

 and inorder

-The key difference between this problem and the previous one is that in postorder traversal, unlike preorder, the root node corresponds to the last element of the postorder
+The key difference from the previous problem is that postorder is the opposite of preorder, so the root node is the last element in the postorder

 array.

-The overall algorithm framework is very similar to the previous problem.
-We will still write a helper function called build
+The overall algorithm structure is very similar to the previous problem.
+We still write a helper function called build

 :